 What advice can be given to employees who are asked to provide a testimonial for a colleague whose fitness to practice is being investigated?

-- HCC is aware that on occasion employees will be asked to provide a Testimonial in relation to the matter before the HCPC for a colleague being investigated;
+- HCC is aware that on occasion employees will be asked to provide a Testimonial in relation to the matter before Social Work England for a colleague being investigated;

 - Employees are not obliged to provide a Testimonial and cannot be compelled to do so.
 If your staff member feels unable to respond to the request they are under no obligation to do so;

 - If you wish to respond then you will be doing this as an individual professional and not as a representative of HCC and should not provide this impression;